Require Immediate Support? Free Director Helpline: 0800 644 6080

 What happens when my company owes me money?

-If you have lent your company money, this is classed as a director’s loan and you are classed as a creditor of the business.
-If the company is unable to repay you the money you have lent it and subsequently goes into liquidation, unfortunately, as director, you will be at the bottom of the hierarchy to receive payment from company assets.
+If you have lent your company money, this is classed as a director’s loan.
+Should your company fall into financial difficulty, be unable to repay you the money you have lent it, and subsequently enters into a formal insolvency process, you will be classed as an unsecured creditor for the money owed to you.

-When you set up the business, you may have input a capital payment from your own funds.
-This is documented in the Director’s Loan Account, along with any other personal payments for smaller expense items.
+When you set up the company, you may have invested a capital payment from your own funds to kick start the business.
+This is documented in the director’s loan account, along with any other personal payments for smaller expense items.
 These transactions are treated as a loan to the business, and under normal circumstances you can expect to receive the monies back at some stage.

 But what happens if the company starts to struggle financially, or has already become insolvent?
-Can you still gain access to the original capital payment, and any other inputs of cash from your own monies?
+Can you still gain access to the original capital payment, and any other investments of personal money into the business?

 Free 60 Second Test